znsio/specmatic-documentation/documentation/convert_gherkin_to_openapi.md

 Specmatic can convert contracts using the older format to OpenAPI 3.0.x, from 0.32.0 onwards.

-The command is `java -jar specmatic.jar gherkin-to-openapi /path/to/contract/file.spec`.
+The command is `java -jar specmatic.jar to-openapi /path/to/contract/file.spec`.

 For example, here's a contract for an API that generates a random number.